Board

 Robin is an economist.
 He is currently a Panel Member of the UK’s Competition and Markets Authority.
 He also provides consultancy to a range of clients with a focus on the energy sector.

 In June 2018, Robin retired as a Vice President of Charles River Associates where he worked across the energy and competition practices.
 He was previously a Partner at Deloitte from 2002 to 2013 where he led the Economic Consulting practice.
-He has also been a Partner at Arthur Andersen (Business Consulting, Strategy Finance and Economics) from 1999 to 2002.
+He was also a Partner at Arthur Andersen (Business Consulting, Strategy Finance and Economics) from 1999 to 2002.

 Robin has over 30 years of experience in economic consulting, providing advice to governments, regulators and corporates across multiple sectors including energy, water and financial services.
 He has acted as the independent expert in regulatory and commercial disputes in the context of regulatory proceedings, litigation and arbitration.